 Beyond its physiologic role, the diaphragm also serves an important anatomic role: separating the mobile abdominal contents from the compressible lung.
 Defects in this anatomic barrier result in herniation of abdominal contents into the chest, which can lead to both malfunction/failure of the abdominal organs and dysfunction of the lung.
 This anatomic role of the diaphragm, like its physiologic role in ventilation, serves at bottom to preserve a fully functioning respiratory system such that oxygenated blood can efficiently reach the heart.

 Basic Anatomy and Embryology

 The diaphragm is made up of two muscular parts and a central tendon.
 The muscular portions are the costal diaphragm and the crural diaphragm.
 The costal diaphragm is its main functional component.
 It is formed by muscle fibers that originate on the lower six ribs and the xiphoid process and attach on the central tendon (Fig. 149-1).
 The crural diaphragm consists of bundles of muscle fibers that arise from the first three lumbar vertebral bodies and the medial and lateral arcuate ligaments on each side.
-Although some mistakenly think of the costal diaphragm as being made up of two separate muscles—right ...
+Although some mistakenly think of the costal diaphragm as being made up of ...